emilyyjia/EmotionsDecoded/README.md

 # EmotionsDecoded

+An iOS application that analyzes a face and outputs the most likely emotion.

 ## Inspiration
 The estimated rate of Autism Spectrum Disorder among 5-17 year olds in Canada is 1 in 66.
 One challenge individuals on the Autism Spectrum face is difficulty detecting emotions on peoples faces.
 We wanted to build a learning tool that will aid in mapping faces to emotions, in real-time and leveraging intelligent facial recognition technology.